Book early for 2024 .... we are expecting a busy year!

 A fitted modern kitchen with stone sink, ceramic halogen hob, eye-level multi-function oven/grill, twin refrigerators, separate freezer, coffee machine, dishwasher and washing machine.

 Linked to the kitchen through an original stone archway, the dining room features exposed oak beams, full sized fireplace with canopy, large farmhouse table with seating for eight, and the stairs up to Chambre Antoine.
-Below the stairs is a writing desk with the high speed fibre broadband router and wireless phone.
-A new high-chair is also provided.
+A high-chair is also provided.
+Below the stairs is a writing desk with the Livebox5 fibre-to-the-house broadband router.

 The lounge is comfortably appointed with quality furniture, stone benching, and provided with plenty of books and traditional games.
 There’s UK satellite TV & radio, a DVD player with a large collection of family films and an Audio Pro sound system that also provides bluetooth outdoor streaming.